firmwaremodules/stm32-secure-patching-bootloader/Docs/README.md

 Run `make_keys <path to directory to contain key files>`

-If youre not using Windows, then all you need to do is look inside make_keys.bat and run the Python scripts directly.
+If you're not using Windows, then all you need to do is look inside make_keys.bat and run the Python scripts directly.
 The Keys directory is referenced by the postbuild.sh post-build command line in the IDE.
 This directory can be anywhere and called anything by adjusting the post-build command line.

+Ensure there is a file called `machine.txt` in the `Keys` dir.
+Add one line to it: `V7M` for all targets unless you're using a cortex-M0, then add `V6M` instead. `make_keys.bat` may have already created this file.

 **Important Note**

 These keys are also used by the bootloader to differentiate between compatible firmware loads!
 That is, the stm32-secure-patching-bootloader will attempt to update to any firmware that is presented that can be successfully decrypted and signature verified.
-There is no product ID field in the header.
+There is no 'product ID' field in the header.
 The keys are the product ID.
 Of course, the point of having this type of security is to prevent loading of firmware except for those loads you explicitly authorize by way of signing during the build (automatically done by postbuild.bat).
 But if you are running multiple products or even incompatible hardware revisions within the same product line, you must ensure to have unique keys setup for each STM32CubeIDE build project (the path to the keys is specified in the postbuild.sh post-build command line and in these examples is called Keys).

 **That's it.**  There is a bit to do here, but all things considered it is pretty minimal and your application sources and build procedure is virtually untouched by the addition of the stm32-secure-patching-bootloader.